OfficeDev/O365-EDU-Tools/EDUGraphAPIs/education-overview.md

 ## Authorization

 To call the education APIs in Microsoft Graph, your app will need to acquire an access token.
 For details about access tokens, see [Get access tokens to call Microsoft Graph](https://developer.microsoft.com/en-us/graph/docs/concepts/auth_overview).
 Your app will also need the appropriate permissions.
-For more information about permissions for education APIs, see [Education permissions](EDUGraphAPIs/permissions_reference.md#education-permissions).
+For more information, see [Education permissions](EDUGraphAPIs/permissions_reference.md#education-permissions).

 ### App permissions to enable school IT admins to consent